 Adult Classes

 Our adult term courses are designed for all abilities, from complete beginners to experienced artists.
-Taught in small groups in our welcoming Canonmills studio, these sessions give you the chance to explore different mediums, learn new techniques and enjoy the process of making art.
+Taught in small groups in our welcoming studio, these sessions give you the chance to explore different mediums, learn new techniques and enjoy the process of creating art.

 Mondays 10am-12pm